JahsHub/JahsHub/README.md

-# Hi, I am Jah Owner and Creator of Toxic Utility.
+# Hi, I am Jah Owner and Creator of Scripting Utilites